Chapter 19: My Name Is

 It was holding.

 Minutes passed.
 The van man’s breathing steadied.
 The blood stopped spreading.
-Steen’s hands stayed at his sides and the second man’s hands stayed up and the cold settled deeper into Hank’s fingers and his forearms and the joints of his wrists, and he held the stance because holding was what he did.
+Steen’s hands stayed at his sides and the second man’s hands stayed up and the cold settled deeper into his fingers and the metal of the Sig burned against his skin — not heat, the other kind, the kind where frozen steel stops feeling like a temperature and starts feeling like a fact his hands would be paying for later — and he held the stance because holding was what he did.
 What his body had been built for, trained for, what the wall was made of.
 He stood in the frozen air and he held.

 Then — distant.
 South.
 A sound that was not wind and not the lake.